P4ELTE/t4p4s/README.md

 ./t4p4s.sh ./examples/l2fwd.p4
 # This is equivalent to the above
 ./t4p4s.sh launch ./examples/l2fwd.p4
+# Options can be given in any order
+./t4p4s.sh l2fwd launch

 # Run test cases (offline; no network card needed)
 # Here, one is called "test" and the other is "payload"